RonyBrosh/mocked_backend/README.md

-A testing library for Dio based projects.
+A testing library for [Dio](https://pub.dev/packages/dio) based projects.

+If you're using Dio directly or [Rertofit](https://pub.dev/packages/retrofit) for networking, You can validate your backend integration by mocking Json responses and errors.

 ## Features
 * Easily mock a backend response